Laithamr05/AI-Dog-Breed-Recognition-Project/README.md

 This project uses **pre-trained Convolutional Neural Networks (CNNs)** (ResNet, AlexNet, VGG16) from **PyTorch** to classify pet images and identify whether they are dogs (and if so, their breed).

-It was developed as part of an **Image Classification Udacity Nanodegree project**, and it compares model performance on different datasets.

 ---

 ## 📂 Project Structure